Interpreting in Indigenous Settings: What Interpreters Need to Know

 The focus of this course will be an introduction of the roles, responsibilities, and ethics of Interpreters working in indigenous settings.
 Essential to this focus will be discussions and an overview of historical and current practices of working with indigenous Deaf consumers, related to interpreting land acknowledgments, interpreting in tribal communities, and an introduction to typical interpreting practices and the use of specialized signs with indigenous Deaf consumers.
 Participants will have opportunities in assessing their current level of skills, and developing skills needed for interpreting in tribal/communal settings.
-This course includes learning specialized signs and interpreting skills, and live discussions about specific interpreting situations when working with indigenous Deaf consumers.

 Educational Objectives: